DFIR Case Studies

 - Investigated email logs and file transfer activities for signs of data exfiltration.

 Identification of the Whistleblower: The investigation successfully identified the whistleblowing employee through browser logs, which revealed access to suspicious websites known for data exfiltration activities.
-The identified employee had visited these sites frequently, engaging in unauthorized data transfers.
+The identified employee had visited these sites frequently and had engaged in unauthorized data transfers.

 Mitigation Strategies: In response to the incident, the company implemented several measures to enhance internal security and prevent future breaches.
-These included strengthening monitoring of network traffic and user activity, deploying data loss prevention (DLP) tools, revising data access and handling policies, implementing stricter access controls, and utilizing multi-factor authentication (MFA) to secure access to critical systems.
+These included strengthening monitoring of network traffic and user activity, deploying data loss prevention (DLP) tools, revising data access and handling policies, conducting training sessions for employees on data security, implementing stricter access controls, and utilizing multi-factor authentication (MFA) to secure access to critical systems.

-Resolution and Lessons Learned: The company revoked access and pursued legal measures against the identified employee.
-Additionally, file servers were thoroughly audited and secured to prevent further leaks.
+Resolution and Lessons Learned: The company took immediate action against the identified employee, revoking access and pursuing legal measures.
+Systems were thoroughly audited and secured to prevent further leaks.
 The incident highlighted the importance of robust internal monitoring and the need for regular audits to detect insider threats early.

 Technologies Used: